for a unique crop to grow, hardy kiwi (actinidia arguta) was Dave's choice.

 Hogeschool Gent in Belgium.

-vine stock for test trials to numerous land grant universities in the US that
+vine stock for test trials to numerous land grant colleges in the US that

 Research, workshops, and